Pedro Luis Lazo

-Pedro Luis Lazo Iglesias (born May 15, 1973 in Pinar del Río Province, Cuba) is a top pitcher in Cuban baseball.
-He is used predominantly as a reliever in international competition, although he is a starter in the Cuban National Series, where he plays for Pinar del Río.
-His fastball has been clocked at 97 mph, and he combined it with a mid 80s slider.
+Pedro Luis Lazo Iglesias (born 15 April 1973) is a Cuban former baseball pitcher.
+He was used predominantly as a reliever in international competition, although he was a starter in the Cuban National Series, where he played for Pinar del Río.
+His fastball was clocked at 97 mph, and he combined it with a mid 80s slider.
+He is considered one of the greatest pitchers in Cuban baseball history.